m-Py/propint/README.md

 ```

-It is possible to pass the lower and upper bounds for the 4 proportions directly to
+As the code shows, it is possible to pass the lower and upper bounds of the four
+confidence intervals and the proportions directly to `ci.indep.interaction()`.
+In
-`ci.indep.interaction()`.
-In this case, `ci.one.prop()` is used to determine the
+this case, `ci.one.prop()` is used to determine the boundaries of the 95% confidence
-boundaries of the 95% confidence interval. `ci.one.prop()` is also part of the
+interval. `ci.one.prop()` is also part of the `propint` package and is used as the
-`propint` package and is used as the default computation of confidence intervals of
+default computation of confidence intervals of single proportions (see Newcombe,
-single proportions (see Newcombe, 1998a).
-Note that you can pass differently obtained
-confidence intervals to `ci.indep.interaction()`.
+1998a).
+Consequently, you can pass confidence intervals to `ci.indep.interaction()`
+that you computed using some other method.
 Also note that we do not pass the
 confidence level in this case; `ci.indep.interaction()` computes the same confidence
 level that is implied in the lower and upper boundaries of the four proportions.